-2.5% plus merit component based on service ad hoc
+2.5% plus merit component based on service Cost-of-living adjustments ad hoc

 Includes inflation at 2.50%

 The actuarial assumptions used have been recommended by the actuary and adopted by the Plan's Board of Trustees based on the most recent review of the Plan's experience completed in 2021.
 The economic assumptions were updated first effective with the 2017 valuation based on the Board's annual review of these assumptions.